ShanaScogin/modeLLtest/README.md

 ```

 # Examples with Replication Data
-For an example using real-world analysis, we can look at a study by Joshi and Mason (2008, Journal of Peace Research 45(6): 765-782) that employs robust regression to analyze district-level election turnout among peasants in Nepal.
-Specifically, they hypothesize that peasant dependence on landed elite for survival will result in higher voter turnout.
-In their model of the 1999 parliamentary elections below, we can see how their use robust regression is supported by the CVDM test.
+For an example utlizing real-world analysis, we can look at a study by Joshi and Mason (2008, Journal of Peace Research 45(6): 765-782) that employs robust regression to analyze district-level election turnout among peasants in Nepal.
+Specifically, Joshi and Mason hypothesize that peasant dependence on landed elite for survival will result in higher voter turnout.
+Using their model of the 1999 parliamentary elections, we can see how the use of a robust regression is supported by the CVDM test.
 These data are available on the [Journal of Peace Research Replication Datasets website](https://www.prio.org/JPR/Datasets/) and have been included in the package for ease of replication.
 For full replication and discussion of the CVDM test, see Desmarais and Harden (2014, Quality and Quantity 48(4): 2155-2173).

 ```
 library(MASS)